mnfst/manifest/packages/core/admin/README.md

 This is the official [Manifest](https://manifest.build) admin panel.

-## Publish
+## Install

-Make sure that the version in `package.json` is correct.
+First make sure that you have an active Manifest task serving on port 1111.

 ```
-npm run build
+npm install
-npm publish
+npm run start
 ```